-I am a PhD Candidate in the Department of Physical and Environmental Sciences at the University of Toronto-Scarborough, co-supervised by Dr. Marc Cadotte and Dr. Marney Isaac.
-I began my PhD in 2012 after completing my BSc.(Hons) in Environmental Science at the University of Toronto-St. George.
-My research interests span the fields of environmental science, invasion ecology, social science, and conservation biology.
-I’m interested in examining the biophysical relationships that underpin the delivery of critical ecosystem services and also how cultural perceptions and conservation management practices act to maintain ecological integrity.
+I am a Researcher and Course Instructor at the University of Toronto-Scarborough (UTSC).
+I recently completed my PhD in 2017 in the Department of Physical & Environmental Sciences at UTSC under the supervision of Dr. Marc Cadotte and Dr. Marney Isaac.
+My research interests span the fields of environmental science & policy, invasion ecology & biodiversity conservation.
+Specifically, i’m interested in the biophysical relationships that underpin the delivery of ecosystem services and how conservation policy and management practices act to maintain ecological integrity.

-A large component of my studies are centred on the impact of the highly invasive vine Vincetoxicum rossicum (Dog-strangline vine) on ecosystem functionality.
-I am also studying the effects of a recently approved biological control agent, Hypena opulenta(a noctuid moth), on Vincetoxicum rossicum in highly invaded understory & open field settings.
-Find a recently published news piece about the project here.
+A large component of my research is focused on the impact and management of the highly invasive vine Vincetoxicum rossicum (Dog-strangling vine) on ecosystem functionality.
+I am also studying the effects of a recently approved biological control agent, Hypena opulenta(a noctuid moth), on V. rossicum in highly invaded understory & open field settings.
+Find a news piece about the project here.

-To examine these subjects I am conducting field research throughout southern Ontario, including Ontario’s Rouge Park, soon to be Canada’s first Urban National Park.
-Such a designation is currently a novel concept where priorities for biodiversity protection, public usage and engagement, agricultural production, and ecological restoration must all be negotiated and integrated into long-term park objectives.
+To examine these subjects I am conducting field research throughout southern Ontario, including Rouge National Urban Park.
+The Rouge valley ecosystem is a fascinating place to work.
+As Canada’s first National Urban Park priorities for biodiversity protection, public usage and engagement, agricultural production, and ecological restoration must all be negotiated and integrated into long-term park objectives.
 As such, Rouge National Park is set to become a highly contested landscape where differential perceptions of ecological integrity and the urban environment will be thrust into national environmental discourse.